Woven Vessels International Ministry

 Core Values:

-With compassion and godly love, we serve disadvantaged resettled populations with emphasis on quality of life services to help transition and acculturate them into the American way of life.
+With compassion and godly love, we serve disadvantaged (resettled) populations with emphasis on quality of life services to help transition and acculturate them into the American way of life or wherever they call home.
 As change agents, we embrace diversity while assessing needs and advocate to make a difference in the lives of those we serve.

 Below are Core Values for Woven Vessels International Ministry: